totalnoMartina/irish-macrame/TESTING.md

 This [link](https://www.youtube.com/watch?v=3VBHWLFza4s) helped me be reminded on the deletion to be checked before, instead immediately deleting item.

-During payment process, message shows email confirmation will be sent but no email goes anywhere also, the order total is not rendering so it charged all zeros, I must check does it have anything to do with profile app that user information on charge is not maybe stored.
-I tried implementing webhooks and i can see payments in Stripe succesfull but not in webhooks, so I removed them.
-Update: The message shows only that owner will contact the user within 48 hours.
+During payment process, I tried implementing webhooks and i can see payments in Stripe succesfull but not in webhooks, so I tried without them and shopping functionality then does not work. so I added the webhooks back and payments are succesfull and message has been changed into contacting a user within 48 hours.

 Last minute bug appeared on an admin page, coming from Django admin, when chosen an order, it shows 500 error and the variable 'original_bag' was not found, and my variable is called 'original_shoppingcart'.
 So I am able to recall orders from Admin side when not on django admin, while in django official admin, past orders dont show up.
 I will put this into the 'Future Feature - Bug Fixes'.